lorne-luo/tennis_calculator/README.md

 1. This project followed TDD development process, test case had been added in the first commit.

-2. Implemented by Mac OS and PyCharm
+2. Developed by Mac OS and PyCharm

 3. All codes are formatted by [black](https://github.com/python/black) to improve the readability.